hayderkharrufa/iraqi-dialect-tts-corpus/README.md

 For full details, please see the [LICENSE](LICENSE) file.

-## Usage
-To use this dataset in your research or projects, please ensure to cite our paper as described in the Citation section below.

 ## Citation
 If you use this dataset in your research, please cite it using the following Bibtex entry: